Reconnectads: Introduction

 It is worth mentioning that our work may be viewed as a shadow of a much more general theory developed by Coron \cite{CoronLattices} for the full generality of geometric lattices and their building sets.
 However, since unlike the \emph{op. cit.}, our focus is on a very particular case (of Boolean lattices and their graphical building sets), a lot of general statements become much more concrete, some generally very complicated objects become much simpler, and, as a result, some elegant combinatorial patterns shine through.
 We hope that our work will help in further understanding of the Feynman category of built lattices of \cite{CoronLattices}, and in placing constructions from toric geometry like the Bergman fan of a matroid \cite{MR2191630} in the categorical context.\\

 An intriguing question that is for the moment left outside the scope of this paper is to give a generalisation of the Batalin-Vilkovisky operad $\mathsf{BV}$ in the context of reconnectads, and to compute its homotopy quotient by the circle action, at least on the algebraic level, generalising some of the results of \cite{DST}.
 This task that is not obvious for a number of reasons.
 First, it is absolutely crucial for reconnectads to have no nontrivial elements associated to the empty graph, which is where the BV operator would be expected to appear.
-Second, for the triangle graph there are two contradicting wishes of what the corresponding component of the BV reconnectad should be, inspired by the obvious relationship of the triangle graph to both path graphs and complete graphs.
+Second, for the triangle graph there are two contradicting wishes of what the corresponding component of the BV reconnectad should be: viewing the triangle as a cycle relates it to path graphs and the $\mathrm{ncBV}$ operad of \cite{MR4072173}, while viewing it as a complete graph relates it to the $\mathrm{tBV}$ twisted associative algebra of \cite{DST}, and reconciling those two relationships is not an easy task.
 We hope to address this question elsewhere.\\

 The paper is organised as follows.
 In Section \ref{sec:recollections}, we recall some necessary background information.
-In Section \ref{sec:graphical-vars}, we present three equivalent constructions of toric varieties of graph associahedra, including an interpretation as a ``graphical grassmannian'' which allows us to give a new explicit description of the stratification by toric orbits.
+In Section \ref{sec:graphical-vars}, we present three equivalent constructions of toric varieties of graph associahedra, including an interpretation as a ``graphical grassmannian'' which allows us to give a new explicit description of the stratification by toric orbits (Theorem \ref{th:orbits}).
 In Section \ref{sec:reconnectads}, we give several equivalent definitions of a reconnectad, identify two known particular cases, and define the ``commutative reconnectad''.
-In Section \ref{sec:algebra-reconnectads}, we develop a wide range of methods for studying algebraic reconnectads (that is, reconnectads whose components are vector spaces).
-Finally, in Section \ref{sec:wonderful}, we prove that the ``wonderful reconnectad'' formed by the collection of homologies of all complex toric varieties of graph associahedra is Koszul, and that the reconnectadic Koszul duality is implemented by the compactifications to open orbits of the torus action on these varieties; this is analogous to the celebrated result of Getzler \cite{MR1363058}.\\
+In Section \ref{sec:algebra-reconnectads}, we develop a wide range of methods for studying algebraic reconnectads (reconnectads whose components are vector spaces).
+Finally, in Section \ref{sec:wonderful}, we define the gravity reconnectad and determine its presentation by generators and relations (Theorem \ref{th:gravpresent}), obtain a presentation by generators and relations of the ``wonderful reconnectad'' formed by the collection of homologies of all complex toric varieties of graph associahedra (Theorem \ref{th:homologyhyper}), and give an algebraic and a geometric proof of Koszul duality between these reconnectads and of the Koszul property of both of them.
+Geometrically, the reconnectadic Koszul duality is implemented by the compactifications to open orbits of the torus action on these varieties (Proposition \ref{prop:delignekoszul}); this is analogous to the celebrated result of Getzler \cite{MR1363058}.\\